dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 have to worry about include paths or use the `LD_LIBRARY_PATH` environment variable -  neat!

-What you've accomplished is called *packaging he `answer` library*, and it's what  *package maintainers* do - well done.
+What you've accomplished is called *packaging the `answer` library*, and it's what  *package maintainers* do - well done.

 Impressed by your packaging skills[^2], the Arch Linux maintainers allow